Synthesis of Quantum Circuits with an Island Genetic Algorithm: Results

 \section{Results}

 \begin{enumerate} \item \textbf{Hadamard Coin for the Quantum Walker}

 The target unitary above represents the Hadamard coin when it is implemented in tune with the QCA model introduced in \cite{costa2018quantum}.
+This unitary is also known as the "beam-splitter" operator $F_2$ giving in \cite{cervera2018exact} without the minus factor in the element $\ket{11}\bra{11}$.
 Figures \ref{fig:soluc_coin} and \ref{fig:coinplot} show the best circuit found and the evolution curve.
 In all evolution plots two curves are shown: the blue one shows the trace fidelity of the best leader across all groups (the best individual found so far by the algorithm), and the red one shows the average trace fidelity for all leaders.

 The circuit in Figure \ref{fig:soluc_coin} has an error inferior to $1 \times 10^{-16}$ and was found in less than 600 iterations.
-In fact, that circuit was obtained after a visual inspection to eliminate redundancies of equivalent transformations, such as $HH=I$, which could easily be automatically handled by the process but has not yet been added.
-In the case of the Hadamard coin we had two successive applications of the $Z$ gate, that yields the identity operator, i.e., $ZZ=I$.

 \item \textbf{Toffoli Gate}